This section contains obligations for all managers and staff.

 Who is responsible for which health and safety matters in this scenario?

-- the DVC holds the head of school to account for the above
+- holds the Head of School to account for the above

-- the DVC includes all these areas in their annual health and safety plan
+- includes all the above areas in their annual Health, Wellbeing and Safety Plan and Activity Plan

 Who is an employee